kailash-manasarovar/statement/docs/timeline/2024/october.md

 - All these fake accounts referenced porn in some manner.
 - I reported all the accounts to X for child sex trafficking.
 - I heard nothing back.
-- As before, it was impossible to screenshot everything sent to me in good faith and with the intention of helping me.
+- As before, it was impossible to screenshot everything sent to me with the intention of helping me.
-- As usual, there was a bunch of red herring account sent by criminals to confuse.
+- As usual, there was a bunch of red herring accounts sent by criminals to confuse things.

 ### Victims posted in October